jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Facilitates promotion or succession planning.</li></ul>

 ## **Employer Branding/Recruitment Marketing**
 If your organization has a good reputation and image in market, top talent will automatically be interested in vacancies in the firm.
-Employer Branding or recruitment marketing can be achieved using different ways:
+Employer Branding or recruitment marketing can be achieved using the following ways:
 <ul><li>Know your company’s unique value proposition or EVP which includes salary,compensation and benefits (supplementary compensation, values, mission & purpose, people and culture)</li>
 <li>Conduct an employer brand audit.</li>
 <li>Write an employee value proposition.</li>